 THE JOB MARKET

-The Bureau of Labor Statistics states that the demand for mediators is expected to increase 6 percent by 2031, which is as fast as the national average.
+The Bureau of Labor Statistics states that the demand for mediators is expected to increase 5 percent by 2031, which is slightly faster than the national average for all occupations.
 People with law degrees will have better job prospects.
-Specialized lawyers will have even better opportunities.
+Specialized lawyers are expected to have even better opportunities.